 Tom Jilbert is Assistant Professor (Tenure Track) within the Ecosystems and Environment Research Program (ECOENV).
-His position is co-funded by University of Helsinki and Vesijärvi Foundation.
+His Tenure-Track position is co-funded by University of Helsinki and Vesijärvi Foundation.
 Tom is also Academy of Finland Research Fellow since September 2018.
 He is specialized in the study of sediment biogeochemistry and phosphorus cycling, in particular in eutrophied and low-oxygen aquatic environments.
 Tom is involved in various collaborative projects within ABRU, with other research groups in ECOENV, and with national and international partners, including University of Turku, Finnish Geological Survey, University of Utrecht (Netherlands) and Stirling University (UK).
-In 2018 Tom will co-ordinate an international symposium on lake restoration in Lahti, Finland and give a keynote talk at the Ocean Deoxygenation Conference in Kiel, Germany.
+In 2018 Tom co-ordinated an international symposium on lake restoration in Lahti, Finland and gave a keynote talk at the Ocean Deoxygenation Conference in Kiel, Germany.
 In 2019 he will give a keynote at the ASLO Aquatic Sciences meeting in Puerto Rico.

 Susanna Hietanen is an Academy Research Fellow and the leader of the "Nutrient cycles in aquatic ecosystems" group within ABRU.
 Currently she leads the project "Biogeochemical links between eutrophication and climate change in the Baltic Sea" and is responsible for ABRU work in the project "COCOA: Nutrient cocktails in coastal ecosystems".
 She is a specialist in the aquatic nitrogen cycle, having extensively studied denitrification, anammox, nitrification and DNRA in sediments and water columns both in freshwaters and in the Baltic Sea.
 Currently her focus is especially on the factors affecting nitrous oxide production and consumption by different processes in aquatic ecosystems.